raystack/dagger/docs/advance/post_processor.md

   ```

 ### **HTTP**
-HTTP Post Processor connects to an external REST endpoint and does enrichment based on data from the response of the API call.
+HTTP Post Processor connects to an external API endpoint and does enrichment based on data from the response of the API call.
 Currently, we support POST and GET verbs for the API call.

 #### Workflow
 On applying only this post processor, dagger will perform the following operations on a single message in happy path